 What does a traditional publisher do in exchange for a percentage of your royalties, beyond the upfront advance?
 Your publisher will generally act as your administrator, in addition to having a creative team who will be pitching your work for sync placements (in TV, film, and advertising), as well as pitching your songs to stars who may want to record them.
 The income generated from any of these placements, as well as your performance and mechanical royalties, will be subject to advance recoupment before you receive additional royalties.

 If you have the opportunity to sign a recording or publishing deal, it’s definitely worth considering whether it’s the right decision for you depending on the stage of your music career and what you’re looking for out of the partnership.
-You should always work with a lawyer before signing any contract, and ensure this partner is someone you are comfortable working with in the long term, as these agreements often require five- or more- year commitments.
+You should always work with a lawyer before signing any contract, and ensure this partner is someone you are comfortable working with within the long term, as these agreements often require five- or more- year commitments.

 If you haven’t been offered a traditional publishing deal or aren’t interested in that type of relationship, you can work with a publishing administrator, like Songtrust, to ensure you’re registered and collecting your publishing royalties around the world.
 You’ll also retain the full creative rights to your catalog, so you can pitch and manage your songs however you prefer - while keeping all of the royalties earned from sync licenses.
 With Songtrust, you’re able to enter and manage your catalog directly from our dashboard, and we offer flexible and artist-friendly terms, to ensure that our clients can make whatever decisions they want for their catalog down the line, while collecting all their royalties in the meantime.